FlowFuse/node-red-dashboard/docs/getting-started.md

 - **Appear over Content:** When the sidebar is opened, the page is given an overlay, and the sidebar sits on top.
 - **Always Hide:** The sidebar will never show, and navigation between pages can instead be driven by [`ui-control`](https://dashboard.flowfuse.com/nodes/widgets/ui-control.html).

+## Design Patterns

+There are two core Design Patterns that are possible when building with Dashboard 2.0:

+- **Single Source of Truth:** All users of your Dashboard will see the same Dashboard, and respective data.
+This is useful for industrial IoT or Home Automation applications.
+- **Client-Based Data:** Data shown in each Dashboard is unique to a given client/session/user connected to the application.
+This represents a more traditional web application, where each user has their own session and associated data.

+It's worth noting that these two patterns can be mixed and matched within a single Dashboard 2.0 application too.
+Some pages or widgets can be built with a "Single Source of Truth" pattern, while others can be built with a "Client-Based Data" pattern.

+### Single Source of Truth

+This is the pattern that the original Node-RED Dashboard utilized.
+In this pattern, all users of the Dashboard will see the same data.
+Data that populates a widget is generally driven by a piece of hardware or general-purpose API call.
+If one user interacts with the Dashboard, the consequences of that action will be seen by all users.

+// insert example here

+### Client-Based Data

+In Dashboard 2.0 we can configure a given node type to "Accept Client Data".
+If toggled on, a `msg` can be given a `msg._client` value in order to specify a particular connection (e.g. username, socket ID) that the data should be sent to, rather than to all clients.

 ## Contributing

 If you would like to run this set of nodes locally, and specifically to help contribute to the development efforts, you can read the [Contributing](./contributing/index.md) documentation.